meltyonice/ForYourOwnGood/README.md

 # For Your Own Good
  A tweak for jailbroken iOS devices that improves your mental health by crashing twitter.
+Made specifically for and to piss off @damarairl

 # Installation